GeorgeFelixFericean/pet-clinic/README.md

 I want to be able to use multiple filters for pets.

 We need to encrypt all the passwords and save them encrypted in the db.
-If two users have the same password I do not want the same encrypted text to be saved in the db
+If two users have the same password I do not want the same encrypted text to be saved in the db.